 I am fully aware that even the most spectacular moments of my travels will begin to fade away.
 They will stay in the past and lose their importance; as they say… out of sight, out of mind.
 Such is life.
 However, the lessons learned during those moments will stay with me forever.
 Those have left an imprint on me that can never be erased.
 I am a different person having traveled the world solo.
 I’ve learned what’s really important to me and what my values are.

-I never felt freer and richer than when I had the least amount of possessions.
+I never felt freer and richer than when I had the fewest possessions.

 When I stopped being concerned about unimportant things, my heart opened up to enjoy the beauty of what was right in front of me.